XiaoLi0614/xiaoli.github.io/index.md

 ## About Me

 I am a 3rd-year Computer Science Ph.D. candidate at University of California, Riverside (UCR).
 I am supervised by Prof. [Mohsen Lesani](https://www.cs.ucr.edu/~lesani/).
-I'm working as a graduate student researcher since the first day I entered S3(Safe and Smart Software) lab thanks to my super nice advisor.
+I'm working as a graduate student researcher since the first day I entered S3 (Safe and Smart Software) lab thanks to my super nice advisor.

 ## Research Interest

 I'm interested in the theory and practice of distributed systems, computer security and programming languages.
-My goal is to fill the gap of abstractions and interfaces between user-friendly sequential objects and complicated replicated objects with the help of type systems and automatic reasoning tools(Z3, CVC4, etc).
+My goal is to fill the gap between abstractions and interfaces of user-friendly sequential objects and complicated replicated objects with the help of type systems and automatic reasoning tools (Z3, CVC4, etc).

 Currently, I'm working on designing efficient consensus protocol with open membership.